womenhackfornonprofits/ocdaction/README.md

 ## Front End changes
 1. Make css and javascript changes in the ```frontend``` folder
 2. Make any HTML changes in the Django templates located in `ocdaction/templates`
-3. Use `grunt default` in the frontend folder to build, watch and copy all the required files automatically into the Django static folder.
+3. Use `grunt watch` in the frontend folder to build, watch and copy all the required files automatically into the Django static folder.

 ## Deploying to Heroku
 1. Create a Heroku Account